cuayahuitl/SimpleDS/README.md

 >[From the command line, press the space bar key for termination]

 The latter generates an image of the plot in png (Portable Network Graphics) format.
 The file plotdata.m can also be used from Matlab if that software is prefered.
+The following learning curves can be obtained with the default parameters for the supported languages: [English](https://github.com/cuayahuitl/SimpleDS/blob/master/results/english/simpleds-output.png), [German](https://github.com/cuayahuitl/SimpleDS/blob/master/results/german/simpleds-output.png) and [Spanish](https://github.com/cuayahuitl/SimpleDS/blob/master/results/spanish/simpleds-output.png).

 See example learning curves at YourPath/results/*/*.png

 CONFIGURATION